awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 If you are Aurora Serverless, rotating your SSL/TLS certificate isn't required\.
 For more information about using TLS/SSL with Aurora Serverless, see [Using TLS/SSL with Aurora Serverless v1](aurora-serverless.md#aurora-serverless.tls)\.

 **Note**
 If you are using a Go version 1\.15 application with a DB instance that was created or updated to the `rds-ca-2019` certificate prior to July 28, 2020, you must update the certificate again\.
-Run the `modify-db-instance` command shown in the AWS CLI section using `rds-ca-2019` as the CA certificate identifier\.
-In this case, it isn't possible to update the certificate using the AWS Management Console\.
+Update the certificate to rds\-ca\-rsa2048\-g1, rds\-ca\-rsa4096\-g1, or rds\-ca\-ecc384\-g1 depending on your engine\.
+Run the `modify-db-instance` command shown in the AWS CLI section using the new CA certificate identifier\.
+You can find the CAs that are available for a specific DB engine and DB engine version using the `describe-db-engine-versions` command\.
 If you created your DB instance or updated its certificate after July 28, 2020, no action is required\.
 For more information, see [Go GitHub issue \#39568](https://github.com/golang/go/issues/39568)\.

 **Topics**
 + [Updating your CA certificate by modifying your DB instance](#UsingWithRDS.SSL-certificate-rotation-updating)